KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/27-04-2025 - EurekaLabs practice/README.md

 <br /><br />
 But this will be a topic for consideration in the coming months.
 Because I still need to master data processing in order to train the model like that.
 But it's interesting :) ML is interesting.
+<br /><br />
+<b>Ok, I had to realize some things to know what to do.
+Understand it from a psychological perspective.
+Time to start delving into the details of implementation and code...</b>